Yunlongs/Goshawk/README.md

 ## Directories
 - `data_process:` The scripts for pre-processing, parsing and normalizing the function prototypes.
 - `model:` Pre-trained Siamese network, can be directly used to classify functions.
+- `plugins:` Clang and CSA plugins used by Goshawk.
 - `subword_dataset:`  The learned subword vocabulary and embedding for function prototype segmentation, and official MM function list.

 ## Main Scripts